rakeshgupta9764/ContactsProject/README.md

 It uses serialization to save the data to a file.
 A lot can be improved still.
 If you want, you can try the following things:-

-todo:
+_todo:_
 - Improve search.
 - Sort and organize the data.
 - Improve serialization.
-- Less dependence on fields of concrete class, etc.
+- Less dependence on fields of respective concrete classes, etc.